vaystays/api/source/index.html.md

 }
 ```

-This endpoint updates the nightly price for the speceified unit given and dates found in the json.
+This endpoint updates the nightly price for the specified unit given and dates found in the json.

 ### HTTP Request